 The API Key Wildcard Plugin provides a separate API endpoint (/api/wildcard/tickets.json) that allows API keys with IP address 0.0.0.0 to accept requests from any IP address.

-In production environments, API keys should always be bound to specific IP addresses for security reasons.
+0.0.0.0) are intended for development environments only!
+In production environments, API keys should always be bound to specific IP addresses.

 | Requirement | Version | Notes |